1 Forward and Backward Iterations in SDE# The basic idea comes from gradient descent algorithm.

 d x = d [ σ ( t ) 2 ] d t d w . d\mathbf{x}=\sqrt{\frac{d[\sigma(t)^2]}{dt}}\:d\mathbf{w}. d x = d t d [ σ ( t ) 2 ] d w .
 NOTE The reverse sampling equation of SMLD can be written as an SDE via

 d x = − ( d [ σ ( t ) 2 ] d t ∇ x log p t ( x ( t ) ) ) d t + d [ σ ( t ) 2 ] d t d w ‾ . d\mathbf{x}=-\left(\frac{d[\sigma(t)^2]}{dt}\nabla_\mathbf{x}\log p_t(\mathbf{x}(t))\right)dt+\sqrt{\frac{d[\sigma(t)^2]}{dt}}\:d\overline{\mathbf{w}}. d x = − ( d t d [ σ ( t ) 2 ] ∇ x log p t ( x ( t )) ) d t + d t d [ σ ( t ) 2 ] d w .
 For the discrete-time iterations, we first define α ( t ) = d [ σ ( t ) 2 ] d t . \alpha(t)=\frac{d[\sigma(t)^2]}{dt}. α ( t ) = d t d [ σ ( t ) 2 ] .
-Then, using the same set of discretization setups as the DDPM case, we can show that

 x ( t + Δ t ) − x ( t ) = − ( α ( t ) ∇ x log p t ( x ) ) Δ t − α ( t ) Δ t z ( t ) ⇒ x ( t ) = x ( t + Δ t ) + α ( t ) Δ t ∇ x log p t ( x ) + α ( t ) Δ t z ( t ) ⇒ x i − 1 = x i + α i ∇ x log p i ( x i ) + α i z i ⇒ x i − 1 = x i + ( σ i 2 − σ i − 1 2 ) ∇ x log p i ( x i ) + ( σ i 2 − σ i − 1 2 ) z i , \begin{aligned} \mathbf{x}(t+\Delta t)-\mathbf{x}(t)&=-\Big(\alpha(t)\nabla_{\mathbf{x}}\log p_{t}(\mathbf{x})\Big)\Delta t-\sqrt{\alpha(t)\Delta t}\:\mathbf{z}(t)\\ \Rightarrow \quad \quad \quad \quad \quad \quad \mathbf{x}(t)&=\mathbf{x}(t+\Delta t)+\alpha(t)\Delta t\nabla_{\mathbf{x}}\log p_{t}(\mathbf{x})+\sqrt{\alpha(t)\Delta t}\:\mathbf{z}(t)\\ \Rightarrow \quad \quad \quad \quad \quad \quad \mathbf{x}_{i-1}&=\mathbf{x}_{i}+\alpha_{i}\nabla_{\mathbf{x}}\log p_{i}(\mathbf{x}_{i})+\sqrt{\alpha_{i}}\:\mathbf{z}_{i}\\ \Rightarrow \quad \quad \quad \quad \quad \quad \mathbf{x}_{i-1}&=\mathbf{x}_{i}+(\sigma_{i}^{2}-\sigma_{i-1}^{2})\nabla_{\mathbf{x}}\log p_{i}(\mathbf{x}_{i})+\sqrt{(\sigma_{i}^{2}-\sigma_{i-1}^{2})}\:\mathbf{z}_{i}, \end{aligned} x ( t + Δ t ) − x ( t ) ⇒ x ( t ) ⇒ x i − 1 ⇒ x i − 1 = − ( α ( t ) ∇ x log p t ( x ) ) Δ t − α ( t ) Δ t z ( t ) = x ( t + Δ t ) + α ( t ) Δ t ∇ x log p t ( x ) + α ( t ) Δ t z ( t ) = x i + α i ∇ x log p i ( x i ) + α i z i = x i + ( σ i 2 − σ i − 1 2 ) ∇ x log p i ( x i ) + ( σ i 2 − σ i − 1 2 ) z i , which is identical to the SMLD reverse update equation.

-4 Solving SDE# Predictor-Corrector Algorithm : If we have already trained the score function s θ ( x i , i ) s_{\boldsymbol{\theta}}(\mathbf{x}_{i}, i) s θ ( x i , i ) , we can run the score-matching equation.
-For example, in the N N N time steps (reverse process), we can run M M M times score-matching equation to make the correction.
+4 Solving SDE# Predictor-Corrector Algorithm : If we have already trained the score function s θ ( x i , i ) s_{\boldsymbol{\theta}}(\mathbf{x}_{i}, i) s θ ( x i , i ) N N N M M M

 Accelerate the SDE Solver: